franciscorotea/Wave-Mode-Arrivals/README.md

 # Identification of the arrival times of extensional and flexural wave modes of ultrasonic signals

 This code provides a Python implementation of Gupta's algorithm for the identification of the arrival times of extensional and flexural wave modes using the wavelet decomposition of ultrasonic signals.
-It is based on Gupta's own version of the algorithm, originally written in MATLAB.
+It is based on Gupta's own version of the algorithm, originally written in MATLAB®.
 A complete explanation of the algorithm can be found in *Gupta, A. and Duke Jr, J. C., Identifying the arrival of extensional and flexural wave modes using wavelet decomposition of ultrasonic signals, Ultrasonics 82, pp. 261-271 (2018).*

 ## Getting Started